Marketplace Guidelines

 Contact

-If you have any questions relating to this policy, please open a support ticket or contact us at [email protected].
+If you have any questions relating to these guidelines, please open a support ticket.